Max Muchen Sun

 Northwestern University, Evanston, IL

-I am a Ph.D. candidate at the Northwestern University Center for Robotics and Biosystems.
-I am a member of the Interactive and Emergent Autonomy Lab, advised by Prof. Todd Murphey.
-I also collaborate with Dr. Peter Trautman at Honda Research Institute (USA).
+I am a Ph.D. candidate in robotics at Northwestern University Center for Robotics and Biosystems, advised by Prof. Todd Murphey.
+I also collaborate with Dr. Pete Trautman at Honda Research Institute.

-The goal of my research is to create proactive and cooperative autonomous agents that are self-sufficient in arbitrary environments.
-My work ranges from deriving formal optimality principles to developing computationally efficient algorithms, intersecting with decision-making, optimization, and machine learning.
-Applications of my research include human-robot interaction, active sensing, multi-agent coordination, robust perception, and soft robot locomotion.
+The goal of my research is to create self-sufficient autonomous agents that can explore and cooperate in arbitrary environments.
+My work intersects with algorithmic decision-making, optimization, and machine learning.
+Applications of my work include social navigation, autonomous exploration, robot manipulation, 3D perception, and soft robot control.
+Here is my research statement.

-Please check out my Google scholar for latest publications.
+Please check out my CV, Google Scholar, and GitHub.

 Publications